dominyka1652/Objektinio-2-uzduotis/README.md

 ### Usage of a v0.2 version

+1. If you do not have codeblocks, download and install it [codeblocks](http://www.codeblocks.org/downloads)
+2. Download the chosen release and open the program
+3. Press the button F9 to run the program
+Or use cmd:
+1. g++ -c v0.2.cpp
+2. g++ -o main v0.2.o
+3. main.exe

 1. Enter "ivesti" if you want to enter data manually or "nuskaityti" if you want it to be read from a file
 2. if you choose to read information from a file:
     - Enter the name of a input file